Burgyn/MMLib.SwaggerForOcelot/README.md

 }
 ```

    > `SwaggerEndPoint` is configuration for downstream service swagger generator endpoint.
-Property `Key` is used to pair with the ReRoute configuration. `Name` is displayed in the combobox. `Url` is downstream service swagger generator endpoint.
+Property `Key` is used to pair with the Route configuration. `Name` is displayed in the combobox. `Url` is downstream service swagger generator endpoint.

 4. In the `ConfigureServices` method of `Startup.cs`, register the SwaggerForOcelot generator.